-Artichokes in vinegar are a delicious appetizer made with artichokes marinated in white wine vinegar.
-This preparation gives the artichokes a tangy and fresh flavor, perfect for starting a meal in a light and tasty way.
-The pickling process makes the artichokes even more flavorful and allows you to enjoy them even several days after preparation.
+Pickled artichokes are a delicious appetizer made with artichokes marinated in white wine vinegar.
+This preparation gives the artichokes a tangy, fresh flavor, perfect for starting a meal in a light and tasty way.
+The vinegar preservation makes the artichokes even more flavorful and allows them to be enjoyed several days after preparation.

-Clean the artichokes by removing the tougher outer leaves, any remaining thorns, and the stems, then immerse them in a bowl filled with water acidulated with the juice of two lemons
+Clean the artichokes by removing the outer tougher leaves, any remaining thorns and the stems, then immerse them in a bowl of water acidified with the juice of two lemons

-Soak the vegetables for five minutes, then drain them and boil them until slightly tender in a pot filled with boiling water, also acidulated with the juice of the remaining two lemons
+Let the artichokes soak for five minutes, then drain them and boil them until still slightly firm in a pot of boiling water that has also been acidified with the juice of the remaining two lemons

-When the artichokes are cooked, remove them from the pot, let them drain, then line them up on a cloth, patting them lightly
+When the artichokes are cooked, remove them from the pot, let them drain, then lay them out on a kitchen towel and pat them dry lightly

-Cut the artichokes into 4 parts.
-Once dry, place the artichokes in glass jars, cover them with vinegar in which you have dissolved a bit of salt, close the containers, and let them rest for fifteen days
+Cut the artichokes into 4 pieces.
+Once dry, place the artichokes in glass jars, cover them with vinegar in which you have dissolved a little salt, close the containers and let them rest for fifteen days

 After this time, remove the vinegar from the jars and replace it with fresh vinegar